-To most of us in the Northern Hemisphere, this is the time of year when the days are getting shorter, the nights longer, and the weather colder.
+To most of us in the Northern Hemisphere, October is the time of year when the days are getting shorter, the nights longer, and the weather colder.
 For many of us those cloudy, chilly days are more than just an inconvenience or a reminder to winterize our house.

 Like Major Depressive Disorder, Seasonal Affective Disorder (SAD) is more than just feeling a little down, or having a bad day or two.
 How do you know if you have SAD?
 The symptoms of SAD are similar to depression: